 On the INE website, in its section Methods and Projects / Quality and Code of Practice / INE quality management / User surveys are available surveys conducted to date.(Click next link)

-99.4% of the information required by Regulation (EU) No 549/2013 of the European Parliament and of the Council of 21 May 2013 on the European System of National and Regional Accounts of the EU is provided.
+100% of the information required by Regulation (EU) No 549/2013 of the European Parliament and of the Council of 21 May 2013 on the European System of National and Regional Accounts of the EU to the Member States is provided.

-The results of the Quarterly Spanish National Accounts are published from time to time, in agreement with the the INE short-term statistical publication calendar.
+The results of the QSNA are published on time, in agreement with the the INE short-term statistical publication calendar.

-In the current base 2010) homogeneous series are available from the first quarter of 1995 until the last quarter published.
-For example, until the fourth quarter of 2016 the length of the comparable time series is 88 quarters.
+In the current accounting series, homogeneous series are available from the first quarter of the year 1995 (of 1999, in the case of the results related to national income).
+Thus, for example, until the second quarter of 2018 the length of comparable time series is 94 quarters.

 In the 2018 Annual Program, the estimate of the necessary budget credit to finance this statistical operation is 294,41 thousand euros.